JT8D-17/opentrack/README.md

 ### 4. Build script

 This fork supports a new build shell script named `z_Build.sh`.
+Package requirements:
-It was made for my Arch Linux system and requires the following packages: `cmake, ninja, pkgconf, qt5-base, opencv, vtk, hdf5, openmpi, xplane-sdk-devel onnxruntime`
+- Arch Linux: `cmake, ninja, pkgconf, qt5-base, opencv, vtk, hdf5, openmpi, xplane-sdk-devel onnxruntime`
+- Fedora: `cmake git qt5-qttools-devel qt5-qtbase-private-devel procps-ng-devel opencv-devel wine-devel wine-devel.i686 glibc-devel.i686 onnxruntime ninja-build`
 The Default installation directory is `[parent directory of the opentrack source directory]/opentrack-install`, but edit it as you see fit.
 It will regenerate a log file named `z_buildlog.txt` upon every compilation.
 **My primary aqpplication for opentrack is x-plane, so the plugin for it will be built by default.
 If you do not need it, comment out all instances of the